TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 shouting_at_friends #=> `['SHARON', 'LEO', 'LELIA', 'BRIAN', 'ARUN']`
 ~~~

-It works! but we need to introduce another array into the mix to store the transformed elements.
-Its starting to suspiciously look like the for loop example we were trying to get away from in the introduction of this lesson.
+It works!
+But we need to introduce another array into the mix to store the transformed elements.
+Its starting to suspiciously look like the `for` loop example we were trying to get away from in the introduction of this lesson.

 Luckily we have the `#map` enumerable to save us from this misery!

-`#map` is used to transform each element from the collection it is called on and returns the transformed elements in a new array.
+`#map` is used to transform each element from the collection it is called on, and return the transformed elements in a new array.
 How the elements are transformed is defined by the block you pass to it.

 `#map` may seem confusing at first, but it is extremely useful.
 Seeing several examples and use cases will help you understand how and when you can use it.